MrShoenel/metrics-as-scores/README.md

 statistical tests:

-- ANOVA (John M. Chambers 2017): Analysis of variance of your data across the available contexts.
+- ANOVA (John M. Chambers 2017): Analysis of variance of your data across the available groups.
 - Tukey’s Honest Significance Test (TukeyHSD; Tukey (1949)): This test is used to gain insights into the results of an ANOVA test.
-While the former only allows obtaining the amount of corroboration for the null hypothesis, TukeyHSD performs all pairwise comparisons (for all possible combinations of any two contexts).
+While the former only allows obtaining the amount of corroboration for the null hypothesis, TukeyHSD performs all pairwise comparisons (for all possible combinations of any two groups).
 - Two-sample T-test: Compares the means of two samples to give an indication whether or not they appear to come from the same distribution.
-Again, this is useful for comparing contexts.
+Again, this is useful for comparing groups.
 Tukey’s test is used to gain insights into the results of an ANOVA test.
-While the former only allows obtaining the amount of corroboration for the null hypothesis, TukeyHSD performs all pairwise comparisons (for all possible combinations of any two contexts).
+While the former only allows obtaining the amount of corroboration for the null hypothesis, TukeyHSD performs all pairwise comparisons (for all possible combinations of any two groups).

 It also creates an **automatic report** based on these tests that you can simply render into a PDF using Quarto.